 Accessible & inclusive Gaming

 As tabletop gamers, we should strive to be as inclusive and welcoming as possible to everyone wanting to join in on the hobby.
-Making our tables more friendly to women, LGBTQ folx, persons on the autism spectrum, and persons with sensory disabilities can make a huge positive difference in the way we play.
+Making our tables more friendly to women, LGBTQ folx, people of color, persons on the autism spectrum, and persons with sensory or physical disabilities can make a huge positive difference in the way we interact with others at our tables.
 Tabletop gamers have a stereotype of gate-keeping and unfriendliness towards these folks - let's break that stereotype as often as we can, and encourage others to do the same.

 Handling Sensitive Content at the Table